sampoder/berowra/README.md

 If you are looking for the landing page, check out [sampoder/berowra-landing](https://github.com/sampoder/berowra-landing).

-If you require support or locate a bug please open a GitHub Issue [here](https://github.com/sampoder/berowra/issues/new/choose).
+If you need help or locate a bug please open a GitHub Issue [here](https://github.com/sampoder/berowra/issues/new/choose).